Pawa-IT-Solutions/cloud-mastery-docs/docs/setup-backend-pipeline.md

-# 4. Automating Backend Deployments with Cloud Build
+# Automating Backend Deployments with Cloud Build

 In this section, we'll harness the power of Google Cloud Build to create a Continuous Integration (CI) pipeline.
 This is a crucial step in modern software development.

 Once configured, this pipeline will automatically build and deploy our backend application to Cloud Run every time we push new code to our GitHub repository.
 No more manual deployments!

+---

-## Create a Cloud Build Trigger
+### Step 1: Create a Cloud Build Trigger
 Let's start by creating the trigger that will listen for changes in our repository.

 1. In the Google Cloud Console, use the top search bar to find `Cloud Build`, then select **Triggers** from the results.